As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Wine fridges are constructed with one goal in mind: to keep humidity and moisture out and leave your wine at a perfect temperature.

-So, when you’re struggling with an excessive buildup of moisture on the inside and outside of your wine fridge, you might want to double-check with the construction.
+So, when you’re struggling with an excessive buildup of moisture on the inside and outside of your wine fridge, you might want to double-check the construction.

 What you will want to do is check the walls, ceiling, floors, and door of the wine fridge, paying extra close attention to the door.